Throat irritation in new e-cigarette users

 First, ensure that persons who are new to ecigs do not inhale direct to the lungs, as many smokers do.
 Use the M2L method: draw the vapour into the mouth - hold - inhale (if required) .
 Tobacco smoke contains anaesthetics / antitussives designed to reduce throat and lung irritation, ecig vapour does not.
 Despite the fact that vapour is simply a water-based mist, inhaling anything other than pure air causes a reaction, which can be mitigated by correct technique.
 All cases of 'lung irritation' are caused by incorrect technique, since an e-cigarette is not used like a cigarette (in multiple ways), at least for a new vaper.

 Inhaling directly to the lungs is incorrect technique for beginners with an e-cigarette and can lead to irritation or coughing.
-While any/all variations of every aspect of ecig use may work for experienced users, who will certainly be able to use a D2L inhale if they wish, beginners need correct advice in order to transition successfully.
+While any/all variations of every aspect of ecig use may work for experienced users, who will certainly be able to use a D2L inhale if they wish (and many prefer it especially with RBAs, rebuildable atomisers), beginners need correct advice in order to transition successfully.

 Not providing expert advice helps no one.
 Indeed, it would be easy to achieve extremely poor results with an ecigarette by isolating the beginner from correct advice (or even deliberately withholding it).
 This is clear from studies where deliberate minimising of information and restriction of product choice was employed, which generally results in success rates as low as 10% or issues such as 'lung irritation', neither of which have any relevance to correct use.

-About 1 in 10 people are sensitive to PG, meaning that they suffer from upper respiratory tract irritation and/or excessive drying-out .
+About 1 in 10 people are sensitive to PG, meaning that they suffer from a measure of upper respiratory tract irritation and/or excessive drying-out , but not a severe effect.
 Most will experience reducing symptoms if they persist with vaping, as they become tolerant to it.
 For others, the symptoms may persist, and there could be a benefit in changing to VG or PEG-based refills.
+Note that a sore throat is a common symptom of smoking cessation, though, and is experienced by a percentage of those who are successful in a smoking cessation attempt; thus, not all vapers' experiences are attributable to vaping - some are clearly attributable to smoking cessation.

 About 1 in 1,000 are sensitive to VG and must avoid it.
 However at this point we don't know if these people are sensitive to a particular type of VG, since there are at least 5 different ways of making it (animal source, single vegetable source, mixed vegetable source , synthetic source, biodiesel byproduct, and more).
 If it seems worth the effort, other types could be tried, although the main problem at this time is identifying the source type.
 In theory a synthetic glycerine should be problem-free and this is the basis for its growing use in many inhalable medicines.